hashgraph/hedera-mirror-node/docs/design/block-streams.md

-    add column if not exists software_version_major        int          null, add column if not exists software_version_minor        int          null, add column if not exists software_version_patch        int          null, add column if not exists congestion_pricing_multiplier bigint       null, add column if not exists round_start                   bigint       null, add column if not exists round_end                     bigint       null;
+    add column if not exists software_version_major        int          null, add column if not exists software_version_minor        int          null, add column if not exists software_version_patch        int          null, add column if not exists round_start                   bigint       null, add column if not exists round_end                     bigint       null;